xanadu-lang/xinterp/README.md

 ## Remarks

-- Xinterp is for debugging the implementation of Xanadu
+- Xinterp is for debugging the implementation ATS3/Xanadu

-- Xinterp is *not* meant to be a practical interpreter for Xanadu
+- Xinterp is *not* meant to be a practical interpreter for ATS3

 - This project should be constantly under construction for quite some time